-A. Provisions for Pregnancy

-- 1. When a member becomes pregnant, it is strongly advised, though not required, that she report her condition to her supervisor. - 2.
-Once a member has provided the department with verification of her pregnancy from her own doctor, she shall be offered a non-hazardous duty assignment within the department. - 3.
+- A. Provisions for Pregnancy - 1.
+When a member becomes pregnant, it is strongly advised, though not required, that they report their condition to their supervisor.

+- 2. Once a member has provided the department with verification of pregnancy from their own doctor, the pregnant person shall be offered a non-hazardous duty assignment within the department. - 3.
 A member is not required to accept a transitional duty assignment.
-However, she is encouraged to do so because of the unpredictable nature of emergency response.
-There is potential risk to a pregnant woman and/or her developing fetus from activities associated with normal operational duties including firefighting, hazardous materials response and EMS exposures. - 4.
-A member who is pregnant has the option of using any or all of her accumulated leave to date, first sick then vacation time.
-An employee may save 10 days of sick leave after such time, an employee may be granted an additional leave of absence, without pay, for up to 150 calendar days. - 5.
-After giving birth, or at the termination of the pregnancy, the member shall be returned to her previously held position upon approval from her personal physician.
-Such verification of readiness to work shall be in writing.
+However, the pregnant person is encouraged to do so because of the unpredictable nature of emergency response.
+There is potential risk in pregnancy and to a developing fetus from activities associated with normal operational duties including firefighting, hazardous materials response and EMS exposures. - 4.
+A member who is pregnant has the option of using any or all of their accumulated leave to date, first sick then vacation time.
+An employee may save ten (10) days of sick leave after such time, an employee may be granted an additional leave of absence, without pay, for up to one hundred fifty (150) calendar days. - 5.
+After giving birth, or at the termination of the pregnancy, the member shall be returned to their previously held position upon written approval from their personal physician.
 This verification shall be given to the designated City Physician for a fitness for duty physical.
-This provision shall not supersede Article XV in the event of layoffs. - 6.
-If a member becomes temporarily disabled as a result of pregnancy or childbirth, transitional duty may be offered during the time of disability and recovery.

-- 7. An employee who is unable to return to work at the end of this 150 day leave of absence, will be granted up to an additional 215 days leave without pay upon providing medical documentation acceptable to the City, of her inability to work.
-Employees who require any portion of this additional 215 days will be eligible to return to the first available position at the same or lower rank held prior to maternity leave.
+This provision shall not supersede Article XV.
+Layoff and Recall Procedure in the event of layoffs. - 6.
+If a member becomes temporarily disabled as a result of pregnancy or childbirth, transitional duty may be offered during the time of disability and recovery. - 7.
+An employee who is unable to return to work at the end of this one hundred fifty (150) day leave of absence, will be granted up to an additional two hundred fifteen (215) days leave without pay upon providing medical documentation acceptable to the City, of their inability to work.
+Employees who require any portion of this additional two hundred fifteen (215) days will be eligible to return to the first available position at the same or lower rank held prior to maternity leave.
 If an employee assumes a lower ranking position under the terms of this provision, they will receive the corresponding pay rate. - 8.
-Employees who are on leave of absence, without pay, in excess of 365 days due to pregnancy relinquish all rights to automatic re-employment, in any capacity.
+Employees who are on leave of absence, without pay, in excess of three hundred sixty-five (365) days due to pregnancy relinquish all rights to automatic re-employment, in any capacity.